 What It’s Like Being An Only Child

 Being an only child comes with its own set of quirks and requirements.
-An only child often has to tackle a bunch of stereotypes about their personality, the most common ones being that they’re selfish, entitled, and not used to sharing.
+They often have to tackle a bunch of stereotypes about their personality, the most common ones being that they’re selfish, entitled, and not used to sharing.
 Contrary to popular perception, it can also be a fulfilling experience and a learning opportunity that can equip a person to handle their future relationships healthily.

-In most cases, it can be argued that the kind of family a person has grown up in is more important than whether they were an only child or not.
-Questions like “Are only children lonely?” might be running through your head right now, and the answer, frankly, is that it depends on who you ask.
+So in most cases, it can be argued that the kind of family a person has grown up in is more important than whether they were an only child or not.
+But are only children lonely in such a setup?
+Well, it depends on who you ask.

 Some grow accustomed to solitude and cherish having a healthy relationship with themselves, others may long for siblings and feel lonely from time to time.
 Only child vs. siblings studies suggest that the intelligence of a child is not affected by the number of siblings they have, but there may be some differences in a few personality traits.